kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

   Even if I think I know the answer, I wait and let them finish.

 - **I listen for what’s behind the words**
-  If they say *“my printer’s not working and I’ve got a deadline,”* I hear urgency—not just a broken printer.
+  If they say *“my printer’s not working and I’ve got a deadline,”* I hear urgency, not just a broken printer.

 - **I repeat back what I heard to confirm**

-  > *So just to confirm, you tried printing, but nothing happened—no error message or any sound from the printer, right?*
+  > *So just to confirm, you tried printing, but nothing happened, no error message or any sound from the printer, right?*

 ---